TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```
 ... and so on.
 Of course, this list has been generated, but your vertex positions might look simpler.

-**For convex hulls, the vertex arrangement doesn't matter since it generates the hull from the mesh automatically.**
+**For convex hulls, the vertex arrangement doesn't matter, as it automatically generates the hull from the mesh.**

 ```scratch
 create [static v] mesh body with name: [body] mass: (5) from vertices: [select a list v] faces: [select a list v] :: #0fbd8c